-The Grampians is the third largest national park in Victoria with a National Heritage listing for its outstanding landscape and aboriginal rock art.
-The Grampians are a series of mountain ranges some 90 kilometres in length rising to heights just over 1000 metres that rise ubruptly from the surrounding plain.
+The Grampians is the third largest national park in Victoria Australia.
+It has a prestigious National Heritage listing for its outstanding landscape and cultural heritage in the form of aboriginal rock art.
+The Grampians are a geographically defined as a series of mountain ranges some 90 kilometres in length, reaching heights just over 1000 metres that rise ubruptly from the surrounding plain.

 Grampians National Park is rich in flora and fauna.
 The area contains around 970 species of native plants, 100 species of bird, 35 types of mammal, 28 different reptiles, 20 amphibians and fish.
 Even the duck-billed platypus exists in the rivers and streams here.
 This species belongs to a unique and rare order of mammal called monotremes which lay eggs instead of giving birth to live young like marsupials.
 In Spring, the Grampians puts on a spectacular display of wildflowers.

 Author & photographer: David Johnson (Virtual Oceania).
 Providing a credit or link is appreciated.

 The website's, logo, name, content, photos, and design are protected by international copyright law.